 Social Security Disability Lawyers

 A disability is defined as any kind of mental or physical injury or disease that prevents you from working enough to support yourself for at least a year.
 It does not have to be a permanent disability.
-It just has to be limiting for twelve or more months.
+It just has to be limited to twelve or more months.
 Children can be considered disabled as well, but the analysis is more complicated.
 If you believe yourself or your child to be disabled, apply for SSD or SSI benefits immediately.
 You do not have to drain your savings before you apply.

 If you think you are disabled, you may apply for Social Security Disability or Supplemental Security Income benefits.
 You may even apply for both under certain conditions.
 Our attorneys and legal staff at the Law Offices of Eric A. Shore will be able to help you determine which benefits you may be entitled to receive.